The requirements surrounding work permits in Poland vary depending on an expat's nationality.

 There are a few types of work visas for Poland, but most new arrivals wanting to work in Poland will apply for a Type A visa, which allows expats to work in Poland if a Polish company employs them.
 Expats who sit on management boards typically apply for a Type B visa, which allows them to live in Poland for six months or more during the course of a year.
 Otherwise, the Type C work permit allows expats to work in Poland for a company that is not Polish.
 The Type D visa is specifically for expats who work in export services for a non-Polish company.

 Most employers apply for their employees' work permits on their behalf, as it is necessary for an employer to first establish an expat's 'permission to work' from a provincial government office, known locally as a voivode office.
 This application must also be made at the office in the district where the expat is to take up employment.

 For this reason, most of the burden of organising the work permit falls on the shoulders of the hiring company.
-The company must present a good deal of documentation, detailing its legal status, its income and losses, information relating to the company's number of employees, and most importantly, proof that there are no other qualified Polish workers who could adequately fulfil the position in question.
+The company must present a great deal of documentation, detailing its legal status, its income and losses, information relating to the number of employees in the company, and most importantly, proof that there are no qualified Polish workers who could adequately fill the position in question.